-Department of Energy Staff Participated in GGGI Capacity Building Workshop in Fiji which focuses on Energy Planning and NDC Implementation
+DoE staff Participate in GGGI Capacity Building Workshop on Energy Planning and NDC Implementation

 On November 29 and 30, 2016, the Global Green Growth Institute (GGGI) held a capacity building workshop in Suva, Fiji.
 The workshop provided capacity development for green growth on the subject of energy planning for the support of Nationally Determined Contribution (NDC) implementation, the Sustainable Development Goals (SDGs), and bankable projects in the region.
 Over 20 technical level Government officials from Fiji, Tonga, and Vanuatu attended the two-day training.